OsamaHafeez03/BlinkIT_Grocery_Project/README.md

 The script calculates several core metrics to provide a multi-faceted view of the business.
 # General KPIs
-Total Sales (in Millions): The overall revenue generated.
+  Sales (in Millions): The overall revenue generated.
   Average Sales: The average value per transaction.
   Total Item Count: The total number of items recorded.
   Average Item Rating: The average customer rating across all items.

 # ⚙️ How to Use

   Database Setup:  Create a database (e.g., Blinkit).
   Data Import: Import your dataset into a table named grocery_data.
   Execute Script: Run this SQL script in your preferred SQL client (e.g., MySQL Workbench, DBeaver, command line) connected to your database.